-The water rights that were quitclaimed to the District in 1978 by the Arrowhead Utility Company were challenged in 2003 and ultimately settled by the State Water Resources Control Board in 2006.
+In 1978, the Lake Arrowhead Community Services District was formed.
+Arrowhead Utility Company quitclaimed all water rights to the District which they had received from Boise Cascade in 1975.
+The District also purchased all of their assets and easements.
+These water rights were challenged in 2003 and ultimately settled by the State Water Resources Control Board in 2006.
 As a result, the District has the right to withdraw a maximum 1,566 acre feet per year from the lake.

 Today, the District serves approximately 8,300 water customers in the Arrowhead Woods, Deer Lodge Park, and Rimforest, and 10,500 wastewater customers.

 You can learn more about the history of our area from the Rim Historical Society and the Mountain History Museum https://mtnmuseum.org/, on ALA’s website https://www.ala-ca.org/ala_history.php and from the San Manuel Band of Mission Indians at https://sanmanuel-nsn.gov/culture/history.